Second-order logic: Non-reducibility to first-order logic

 One might attempt to reduce the second-order theory of the real numbers, with full second-order semantics, to the first-order theory in the following way.
 First expand the domain from the set of all real numbers to a two-sorted domain, with the second sort containing all sets of real numbers.
 Add a new binary predicate to the language: the membership relation.
 Then sentences that were second-order become first-order, with the formerly second-order quantifiers ranging over the second sort instead.
-This reduction can be attempted in a one-sorted theory by adding unary predicates that tell whether an element is a number or a set, and taking the domain to be the union of the set of real numbers and the power set of the real numbers.
+This reduction can be attempted in a one-sorted theory by adding unary predicates that tell one whether an element is a number or a set, and taking the domain to be the union of the set of real numbers and the power set of the real numbers.

 But notice that the domain was asserted to include all sets of real numbers.
-That requirement cannot be reduced to a first-order sentence, as the Löwenheim–Skolem theorem shows.
+That requirement cannot be reduced to a first-order sentence, or even a first-order theory, as the Löwenheim–Skolem theorem shows.
 That theorem implies that there is some countably infinite subset of the real numbers, whose members we will call internal numbers, and some countably infinite collection of sets of internal numbers, whose members we will call "internal sets", such that the domain consisting of internal numbers and internal sets satisfies exactly the same first-order sentences as are satisfied by the domain of real numbers and sets of real numbers.
 In particular, it satisfies a sort of least-upper-bound axiom that says, in effect:

 Every nonempty internal set that has an internal upper bound has a least internal upper bound.